-As a minimally invasive procedure in which the patient’s own stem cells are harvested and redeployed via a closed loop system, stem cell treatments are considered safe and effective, and there is very little risk of complication associated with the procedure.
-Using a sterile, closed loop system, the stem cells are never exposed to the outside environment, minimizing the risk of contamination with bacteria or outside organisms.
-Since the stem cells are harvested and redeployed into the same patient, the risk of infection or rejection is also minimized.
+As a minimally invasive procedure in which the patient’s own stem cells are harvested and redeployed via a closed loop system, stem cell procedures are considered safe and effective, and there is very little risk of complication associated with the procedure.

 With regard to procedures involving the use of stem cells, the United States has different rules and regulations than other countries.
 Some patients go overseas for treatment because they have been led to believe that is the only option available to them, while others might believe that they can achieve a better treatment outcome through the pluripotent stem cells available overseas.

 In the US, there are fairly strict regulations concerning the artificial manipulation of stem cells, and the use of pluripotent cells is not just heavily restricted but also quite controversial.
 The presence of these regulations does not mean that patients in the US must travel overseas to achieve a better result.